Yarinyl/sensor-analysis-assignment/stop_sign_annotation_protocol.md

 The objective of this task is to annotate dashcam videos to capture how drivers behave when approaching, stopping at, and departing from stop signs.

 ## Data:
-You will be given one short (35–45 seconds) video taken from a car dashboard.
-The video has no sound, and there is not any additional meta-data available to you during the annotation.
+You will be given a set of short (35–45 seconds) videos taken from car dashboards.
+The videos are soundless, and there are not additional meta-data available to you during the annotation.
-Each video consists of an interaction of the driver with a stop sign, thus including at least 5 seconds before arriving at the stop sign as well as after passing it.
+Each video consists of an interaction of the driver with a stop sign, including at least 5 seconds before arriving at the stop sign as well as after passing it.

 ## Your Task:
-For each video your task is to determine the following features **regarding the ego-vehicle (the car with the dashcam)**:
+For each video your task is to annotate the following features **regarding the ego-vehicle (i.e., the car with the dashcam)**:
 - StopSignCheck: Yes / No - Whether video includes an interaction with a stop sign.
 - StopSignVisible: Yes / No - Whether the stop sign was visible (or obstructed in any way).
+- StopSigneTime: Time in seconds - The first second of the footage that the stop sign is visible.
 - StoppedFully: Yes / No - Whether the driver comes to a complete halt (0 motion for ≥2 sec).
+- StoppingTime: Time in seconds - The first second of the footage that the car comes to a complete halt after seeing the stop sign.
+- StopDuration: Time in seconds - The duration of halting after seeing the stop sign.
 - StopLocation: Before line / On line / Past line - Where the driver stops regarding the line of the stop sign.
 - OtherVehiclesPresent: Yes / No - Whether there were other vehicles stoping before the driver reached the stop sign (which makes him stop).
 - PedestriansPresent: Yes / No - Whether there were pedestrians passing before the driver reached the stop sign (which makes him stop).
 - Lighting: Day / Night / Dusk-Dawn - What was the lighting condition in the scene.
+- Weather: Clear / Rain / Fog / Snow - What was the weather condition in the scene.

 ## General Guidelines:
 - It is recommended to watch the video at least twice when determining the value of the labels.
 You can slow down the playing speed if needed.